sorbet/sorbet/website/blog/2019-05-16-state-of-sorbet-may-2019.md

 ### Open sourcing Sorbet

 We expect to open source Sorbet this summer.
-We’re working with a small set of early users and contributors (including teams at Coinbase and Shopify) and gathering feedback.
-We’ve been productionizing Sorbet and building tools to automate some of the lessons we learned as we rolled it out to Stripe’s codebase.
-We’ve also published our documentation and offered a beta program signup to get early feedback at [sorbet.org](https://sorbet.org).
+We're working with a small set of early users and contributors (including teams at Coinbase and Shopify) and gathering feedback.
+We've been productionizing Sorbet and building tools to automate some of the lessons we learned as we rolled it out to Stripe's codebase.
+We've also published our documentation and offered a beta program signup to get early feedback at [sorbet.org](https://sorbet.org).

-A natural question might be *why not open source now?* Given the strong feelings that people have around static type systems and the effort required to integrate static types, we don’t want rough edges in developer experience to accidentally drive people away from the idea entirely.
-Developer experience is as crucial to a type system’s acceptance as its design and we want to make Sorbet’s experience great by investing in tooling and debugging before its first release.
+A natural question might be *why not open source now?* Given the strong feelings that people have around static type systems and the effort required to integrate static types, we don't want rough edges in developer experience to accidentally drive people away from the idea entirely.
+Developer experience is as crucial to a type system's acceptance as its design and we want to make Sorbet's experience great by investing in tooling and debugging before its first release.

-On the tooling front we’ve packaged our binaries into gems:
+On the tooling front we've packaged our binaries into gems:

 ```ruby
 # Gemfile